nbroad1881/transformers-notes/models/image-text/matcha.md

 ## Model description

 Image encoder and text decoder.
 Initialized from pix2struct checkpoint.
 Does much better than Donut and pix2struct on ChartQA and PlotQA.
+MatCha does better than pix2struct on some pix2struct tasks.
+SoTA as of end of 2022.

 ### From page 2: